HaroUkino/BreathVN/README.md

 # BreathVN
-A virtual novel game project.
+A visual novel game project.

 More will be added here later on.